ChristopherDBerry/ChristopherDBerry/README.md

 ## 🎯 Career goals

-- **Make the internet a little bit nicer** *(Sitemorse has a genuine impact on web accessibility in the UK, and I’m proud of my time as a lead developer)* ✅
+- **Make the internet a little bit nicer** *(Sitemorse has had a genuine impact on web accessibility in the UK; I was proudly a lead developer)* ✅
 - **Work in the video games industry** *(PlayMakers was awesome!)* ✅
-- **Founder or early-stage engineer, integral player in a successful startup** reaching €50M+ valuation or successful exit *(Still working towards this, I reckon PulsHeart’s the one ❤️)* ❌
+- **Founder or early-stage engineer, playing an integral part in a successful startup** reaching €50M+ valuation or successful exit *(Still working towards this, I reckon PulsHeart’s the one ❤️)* ❌
 - **Build and maintain significant production infrastructure from the ground up**: €50k+/year cloud spend, 99.9% uptime target, thousands of users/devices, fortress cybersec *(In progress)* ❌
 - **Architect the software platform for a new regulated medical device entering clinical production** *(Not yet)* ❌
 - **Commit code on the day I retire** *(Engineer for life)* ❌